- Published on 1964

 PAUL 1984: “This was our close-harmony period.
 We did a few songs… ‘This Boy,’ ‘If I Fell,’ ‘Yes It Is’ …in the same vein, which were kind of like the Fourmost– an English vocal group, only not really.”

-Info about “If I Fell”
+About “If I Fell”

 “If I Fell” is a song which first appeared in 1964 on the album A Hard Day’s Night in the United Kingdom and United States, and on the North American album Something New.
 It was written primarily by John Lennon and credited to Lennon–McCartney.